wboswall/wboswall/README.md

 - 👋 Hi, I’m William B. @wboswall
 - 👀 I’m interested in ...
 Programming Languages, GUI Design, Web Design, and Web Programming
 - 🌱 I’m currently learning ...
-C, CPP, C Sharp, Javascript, and PHP
+C, CPP, HTML5 CSS3, Javascript, Python, PHP and MySQL
 - 💞️ I’m looking to collaborate on ...projects that I can use my skills and help out as much as I can
 - 📫 How to reach me ...wboswall@gmail.com